 A Queenslander home is elevated above the ground on stumps, which allows it to be built onto various locations, including sloped sites and wet tropical ground.
 Being built of lightweight materials such as timber and corrugated iron, Queenslanders are easy to modify according to the changing needs of its homeowners.
 Additionally, due to being lightweight and built on stumps, it is relatively easy to transport Queenslander homes to another site.

 With the population growing increasingly aware of the importance of energy-efficient and sustainable design, recent years have seen modern reinterpretations of classic Queensland houses.
-Architects and building designers now take into account a Queenslander home’s embodied energy and long-term costs.
+Building designers now take into account a Queenslander home’s embodied energy and long-term costs.
 With the application of modern materials and methods, maintaining a contemporary Queenslander is easier and more cost-effective.